SynesthesiaMC/SynesthesiaChat/README.md

 This plugin should be compatible from 1.8 to 1.16, if you encounter any problem please report it to the Issues page.

 ## Setup
+1. Download the plugin
-Just download the plugin and drop it to your _plugins_ folder
+2. Put the plugin in your plugins folder
+3. Configure bad words and the plugin at your ease
+4. Enyoy <3

-## License
+### License
 It's MIT!

+##### Made in italy with love